guyfridge/Infra-Optimization/README.md

 2. On the controller VM, use Terraform to automate the provisioning of a GKE cluster with Docker installed
 3. Create a new user with permissions to create, list, get, update, and delete pods
 4. Configure application on the pod
-5. Take snapshot of ETCD database
+5. Install Backup for GKE and plan a set of backups
 6. Set criteria such that if the CPU exceeds 50%, environments automatically get scaled up and configured

 ## Manually create a controller VM on Google Cloud and install Terraform, Docker, and Kubernetes on it